mdn/content/files/en-us/web/security/practical_implementation/referrer_policy/index.md

 ## Solution

 Use [`Referrer-Policy`](/en-US/docs/Web/HTTP/Headers/Referrer-Policy) to limit the information available in the `Referer` header, or stop it being sent altogether.
-Choose the strictest possible directive that still allows your site to function.

-The most useful directives available to `Referrer-Policy` are as follows, in decreasing order of strictness:
+The most useful directives available to `Referrer-Policy` are as follows, in decreasing order of strictness.
+Choose the strictest one of these that still allows your site to function:

 - `no-referrer`: Never send the `Referer` header.
 - `same-origin`: send the `Referrer` header, but only on same-origin requests.